 Do I have an Emergency Fund?

 An emergency fund is essential for everyone to have.
 This is really key because you want to consider your investments as untouchable.
-If you have an Emergency fund set up, when an urgent situation arises, you won’t have to sell your investments to take care of it.
-Ensure you are saving in the highest interest savings account you can find.
+If you have an Emergency fund set up, you won’t have to sell your investments to take care of it when an urgent situation arises.
+Ensure you are saving in the highest-interest savings account you can find.
 Utilizing a high-interest savings account such as with Neo Money is a good way to save up for your emergency fund!

 What are the fears and beliefs I hold around money and investing?

 We all could use a little self-reflection when it comes to dealing with money.
 How did you learn about money?
 How did your family approach money?
 What is holding you back from taking the steps you need to invest?
 Approaching investing with a positive money mindset can help you minimize your fears.